streetpea/chiaki-ng/docs/setup/controlling.md

 1. Click the current layout box (it says: *Browse Community Layouts for games without official controller support* underneath it).

-2. Move to the `COMMUNITY LAYOUTS` tab and select `chiaki4deck+` by `gmoney23` (the original `chiaki4deck` layout was from before touchpad mapping to the trackpad and touchscreen was added)
+2. Move to the `COMMUNITY LAYOUTS` tab and select `chiaki4deck+ mic` by `gmoney23` (the `chiaki4deck+` layout was from before the toggle mic mute button mapping to the L4 back button was added and the original `chiaki4deck` layout was from before touchpad mapping to the trackpad and touchscreen was added)

     ![Default controller](images/StreetpeaChiaki4deckLayout.png)